festinaimeraj/rickandmorty/README.md

 Infinite scrolling implemented.

-Language Switcher: Toggle between English and German for the column headers (in progress).
+Language Switcher: Toggle between English and German for the column headers.

 Responsive UI: Designed for readability using.